dgil/generator-firefox-extension/README.md

 ## Build your extension

 To build the generated extension, run `cfx xpi --pkgdir=app`.
-This command will create a `xpi` file which you can distribute or upload to Mozilla's official Add-ons repository (AMO).
+This command will create an `xpi` file which you can distribute or upload to Mozilla's official Add-ons repository (AMO).

-More info on submitting your extension to AMO here: [Submitting an add-on to AMO](https://developer.mozilla.org/en-US/Add-ons/Submitting_an_add-on_to_AMO)
+More info on submitting your extension to AMO can be found here: [Submitting an add-on to AMO](https://developer.mozilla.org/en-US/Add-ons/Submitting_an_add-on_to_AMO).

 ## Grunt tasks

 ### Run

 This grunt task runs a new instance of Firefox with the add-on installed.
 When Firefox launches, in the top-right corner of the browser you'll see an icon with the Firefox logo.
-If you set the popup option to true and click the icon, you'll see a popup with a `hello world` message.
+If you set the popup option to `true` and click the icon, you'll see a popup with a `hello world` message.

 ```